eidge/eidge.github.io/about.md

 Started programming at the age of 10 because I wanted to be an hacker.

-Had some fun with C and C++, currently working with Ruby and having some fun with nodejs.
+Had some fun with C and C++, currently working with Ruby, excited about elixir.